daattali/beautiful-jekyll/_drafts/change-vmnic-order-on-vsphere-host.md

     localcli --plugin-dir /usr/lib/vmware/esxcli/int deviceInternal alias list | grep vmnic

-The output contains the list of vmnics with their pci ID on the motherboard.
+The output contains the list of vmnics with their addresses on the motherboard.
 If the NIC runs on a native driver (which is most of the time) there will be a logical ID as well.
-We need to change the alias on both of them.
+We need to change the aliases of both of them.

     Bus type  Bus address          Alias
     ------------------------------------